Jaffels/Gen_AI/README.md

 Johan Ferreira, Nhat Bui, Thilo Holstein, Wenxing Xu

 ## Required Packages
+streamlit
+PyPDF2
+langchain
+langchain-openai
+langchain-community
+faiss-cpu
+openai
+python-dotenv
+numpy
+#### Run this code in your virtual enviroment's terminal
-pip install streamlit PyPDF2 langchain langchain-openai faiss-cpu datetime
+pip install streamlit PyPDF2 langchain langchain-openai langchain-community faiss-cpu openai python-dotenv numpy
-pip install langchain-openai langchain-community pip install pycryptodome

 #### For improved performance on Mac install
 xcode-select --install
 pip install watchdog

-## Bash run the app
+## Bash run the chatbot (run in your terminal)
 streamlit run chatbot.py

-python pdf_web_scraper.py www.website.com --output hslu --delay 2 --max-depth 5

-## Uni question ideas
+## Break down of data collection strategies and Universities
+### Gemini sourced
+- FHGR
+- OST

-- Admission requirements
+- EPFL
-- Semester Fees
+- SUPSI
-- Rank of Uni
+- University of Zurich
-- Research citations
-- Amount of Programs
+- University of Western Switzerland
+- Bern
-- Employability after graduation
+- UniNE

+### Manually sourced
-- Salary after graduation
+- BFH
-- Campus Rating
+- FHNW
-- Faculty to student ratio
-- Inovation Rankings
+- HSLU
-- Sustainability impact
+- UGE

+### Webscrapping sourced
-- Diversity
+- ETH
-- STEM
+- ZHAW

+Questions
+- What is the cost per semester?
+- Do the University have a Masters program in Data Science?
+- Does the university have a world wide or QS ranking?